ethanhsiao88/topic-modeling/README.md

 # NLP Self Service Comment Classifier (Topic Modeling)

+## Description:
-## Description: The ML model categorizes negative NPS comments based on customers' complaints
+- The ML model categorizes negative NPS comments based on customers' complaints
 - NLP self service comment classifier model: predicts comment classes with around 90% accuracy <br />

+## Significance:
-## Significance: This model can be used by the business to better understand customer feedback and comprehend trends in user sentiments (ex. shipping complaints skyrocketed from Feb-Apr)
+- This model can be used by the business to better understand customer feedback and comprehend trends in user sentiments (ex. shipping complaints skyrocketed from Feb-Apr)
 - Automating the comment labeling process saves the business time, money, and effort.
 Now, no human has to read through thousands of comments anymore to comprehend what can be improved
 - This model helps the business determine where to invest in order to improve customer experience, driving a more effective business strategy and potentially bringing in millions in extra revenue

-- It would help the business invest in areas that need the greatest improvement, whether it be variety, shipping, personalization, or excitement/quality of products
+- It would help the business invest in areas that need the greatest improvement, whether it be variety, shipping, personalization, or excitement/quality of products <br />

+## Model:
-Model: Our model uses BERT (Bidirectional Encoder Representations for Transformers)
+- Our model uses BERT (Bidirectional Encoder Representations for Transformers)
 - BERT was pretrained on BookCorpus: Wikipedia sites (2500M words) & over 11k books (800M words)
 - An extremely powerful algorithm developed by Google in 2018 - able to understand context and enable transfer learning from large corpuses to any NLP task, including topic modeling
 - We're using comment embeddings from a pretrained BERT model (bert-base-uncased).
-We're tokenizing the comments - they're overlaid on the embeddings already created in pretrained model
+We're tokenizing the comments - they're overlaid on the embeddings already created in pretrained model <br />

-How to Train the Model:
+## How to Train the Model:

-- To train this model, a user must input the URL link to a training dataset in S3
+1. To train this model, a user must input the URL link to a training dataset in S3

    - Training dataset must be in csv format

    - Training dataset must contain the following columns (syntax must be identical):

 Start Date